 The most common margin would be one stroke, although there's always a small chance a player like Jordan Spieth could get hot and win by four or more.
 Here are the Race Winning odds as posted at Spin Sports sportsbook:

 Speaking of margins, if the tournament finishes with one or more tied at the top of the leaderboard, a four-hole playoff will ensue.
 Odds of a tie are not as low as one may think, as seven of the last 21 Open Championships have required extra holes.
 A juicy (4.00) YES playoff price is worth considering.

-McIlroy has been staying stead in the World rankings and, at the time of writing on 29/04/19, is fourth behind Brooks Koepka, Dustin Johnson and Justin Rose on the official World Ranking list.
-While he has wobbled some lately - Early bets on Rory fetch (13.00) odds which is decent pre-tourament value.
+McIlroy has been staying steady in the World rankings and, at the time of writing on 27/11/19, is second behind Brooks Koepkaon the official World Ranking list.
+Early bets on Rory fetch (11.00) odds which is decent pre-tournament value.

 This is the last chance for bettors to cash in on 2019 PGA Major Championship wagering.
 Whether it's The Open, the Masters, the PGA Championship or the U.S. Open, these bookmakers are the best in the golf betting business.

 Learn to Make The Best British Open Bets Tonight

 Research is key to any successful sporting bet, and that is also true when betting on golf.
 Canada Sports Betting makes this process easy by offering resources that will help the Canadian British Open bettors.